-This guide explains how to update prices (either increasing or decreasing them) for your passes, events, and other products, including adjustments for existing customers who have already purchased them.
+This guide explains how to update (either increasing or decreasing) your product prices for your passes, events, and other products; this includes subscription prices adjustments for customers who have already purchased them.

 Updating your prices, and subscription prices involves five steps.
 Here’s a general overview, each step is explained in further below.